saifulkhan/storytelling-vis/README.md

 }
 ```

+TODO: Complete the list of action types.

-**Creating Actions:** Instantiate a `Circle` action object and display it within an SVG canvas.
+**Creating MSB Actions:** Instantiate a `Circle` action object and display it within an SVG canvas.
 The default action properties are used unless defined in the feature-action table.

 ```ts
 new Circle()